currinjs/CurrinJS/aio/content/guide/styleguide.md

-**Why?** An interface-class can be a provider lookup token in Angular dependency injection.
+**Why?** An interface-class can be a provider lookup token in Currin dependency injection.

 </div>